seanhayes13/main/java/fileCabinet/whatworks.md

     * selectpage: Set a page as the active page by providing the Page ID
   * The next big project is to work on saving changes, either automatically when a change is made or only when initiated by the user
+* 9 April
+   * Save and upload FileCabinet and Drawer configurations including name of the FileCabinet and the current next ID number for each drawer.
+Tested by adding a second Drawer of albums with group/artist names
+   * Started work on basic command prompt input class.
+What's working on this?
+      * Load a file cabinet
+      * Display a list of known commands and their description
+      * Exit
+* 8 April
+   * Basic Node-Page-Drawer-FileCabinet (NPDF) system tested entering first and last name and age for four people
+   * Exporting to and importing from a JSON file
+   * Parsing the imported data from a list of nodes into the NPDF format

 [Back to the start](readme.md) | [JSON](json.md) | [Commands](commands.md)